de-lachende-cavalier/nn-zero-to-hero/README.md

 Andrej's (excellent) lectures are available on [YouTube](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ) and the materials covered in them are in the [lectures](lectures/) directory, with some possible modifications of my own.

-The [exercises](exercises/) directory contains the solved exercises, as included in the descriptions of the various videos.
+The [exercises](exercises/) directory contains (some) solved exercises, as included in the descriptions of the various videos.

 **License**